AABearBots/First-Closed-Doors-Competition/README.md

 They automate trading strategies and place orders through the platform, which connects to exchanges via APIs to trade cryptocurrency.

-## Setting Up a Dev Team Organization
+## Setting Up a Algobot Team Organization

-The very first step is [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Dev Team.
+The very first step is [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Algobot Team.
 Make sure the name of the organization starts with “AA”, just like in the above example _AAMasters_.
 Also make sure that the phrase “_Advanced Algos_” is part of the organization’s description.

 <hr>